LIV4D/MAPLES-DR/docs/source/index.rst

    Overview of |MAPLES-DR| content and annotation process.
 (Credit: :footcite:t:`maples_dr`)

 The annotation procedure relied on AI generated pre-segmentation of some retinal structures and a custom web-based annotation platform.
-The complete annotation process is documented in `this paper <https://arxiv.org/abs/2402.04258>`_ :footcite:`maples_dr` *(the URL currently refers to a temporary arxiv preprint, while the manuscript is under revision.)*.
+The complete annotation process is documented in `this paper <https://doi.org/10.1038/s41597-024-03739-6>`_ :footcite:`maples_dr`.

 Usage